microtrain/bootcamp/syllabus.md

 * Become familiar with a web server
 * A light into the languages you will use for the remainder of the course.
 * Understand how URLs and DNS work.
-* Build and process user submitted data.
+* Build an HTML web site with a home page, resume and a contact form.
-* Build an HTML web site with a home page, resume and an HTML form
+* Process the contact form and work with back end APIs.

 ## Week 2 JavaScript and jQuery, AJAX (with Apache and PHP and bootstrap?)
 * Programming Basics with JavaScript